jetannenbaum/Bipes4RP2040/docs/index.md

 ## Program Basics

-* Introduce the Raspberry Pi Pico micro controller
+* Introducing the Raspberry Pi Pico micro controller
 * Install the MicroPython interpreter
-* Using a prototyping board
-* The list of parts used
-* Introduce BIPES, a Block based Integrated Program for Embedded Systems
+* What is BIPES, a Block based Integrated Program for Embedded Systems?
 * Demonstration using BIPES:
     * Demonstate different computational concepts
          * Variables